ashercsulb/isx45-IntAppDev/tutorials/ejs.md

   });
   ```
   ### Notes
-  - We must setup the server to use the EJS emplate engine
+  - We must setup the server to use the EJS template engine
     ``` app.set('view engine', 'ejs'); ```
   - No need to ``` require("ejs")``` because Express handles this
   - No need to ``` app.use(express.static("views")); ``` because it is the default for EJS